 Depending on the scope of the LMTIP project, there may be additional process steps, which may require engaging with additional engineering and customer teams at Central Hudson.
-A common scope component that may trigger additional processes would be an energy storage system.
+A common scope component that may trigger additional processes would be an energy storage system that has the capability to discharge back to the distribution grid.
 All applications for generator and energy storage interconnections to utility distribution facilities sized 5 MW and smaller follow the New York State Standardized Interconnection Requirements (NYSSIR).
-The steps, timelines, and costs associated within the application process are dictated within the NYSSIR and depend on the characteristics of the DER System including but not limited to AC nameplate rating, protective equipment, and the existing distribution circuitry at the point of interconnection.27 This process must be complete before applying to the Make-Ready or LMTIP programs.
+The steps, timelines, and costs associated within the application process are dictated within the NYSSIR and depend on the characteristics of the DER System including but not limited to AC nameplate rating, protective equipment, and the existing distribution circuitry at the point of interconnection.26

-7. Other Requirements
+Other Requirements 7.

 Participant Data Reporting Requirements: Participants will be required to provide the data necessary for the program reporting on a monthly frequency to a Joint Utilities contracted third-party data aggregator.
-All participants will be required to provide EV charging session data28 for each on site EVSE that is connected to or supported by the LMTIP.
+All participants will be required to provide EV charging session data27 for each on site EVSE that is connected to or supported by the LMTIP.
 All participants who receive incentives for energy storage equipment will additionally be required to provide the 15-minute (or quicker) interval data for the following power flows: